PointCloudLibrary/pcl/doc/tutorials/content/compiling_pcl_windows_3rdparty_installers.rst

 If you have the Pro version of Microsoft Visual Studio, you can check **USE_PROJECT_FOLDERS** checkbox to organize PCL projects in folders within the PCL solution.
-If you have an express edition, it is recommended to keep it unchecked, as in express editions, the use of project folders are disabled.
+If you have an express edition, it is recommended to keep it unchecked, as in express editions, project folders are disabled.

 Once PCL configuration is ok, hit the `Generate` button.
 CMake will then generate Visual Studio project files (vcproj files) and the main solution file (PCL.sln) in C:\\PCL directory.